reecewbourgeois/SWAT-Group-Hackathon-2025-Team-Runtime-Terror/README.md

 1. Install Postgres
 2. Install Node.js & pnpm
 3. Navigate to `packages/db`
-    a.
-Create a `.env` file using the `.env.sample` as a reference.
+    - Create a `.env` file using the `.env.sample` as a reference.
 Include your own connection string for your local Postgres install
-    b.
-Run `pnpm migrate` to create & update your database
+    - Run `pnpm migrate` to create & update your database
 4. Back in the root directory
+    - Create a `.env` file in `apps/api` using the `.env.sample` as a reference.
-    a.
-Run `pnpm dev` to start everything
+    - Run `pnpm dev` to start everything